chrislee2012/CoronaryArteryStenosLevelClassification/README.md

 # CoronaryPlaqueIdentification
-We utilize DNNs for identifying the level of stenosis in coronary arteries from CT scans
+We utilize DNNs for identifying the level of stenosis in coronary arteries from CT scans and MPR images

 ### Dataset structure